jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

-**Edge**: floating point downsampling now default for RTL-SDR at 1536K samples/second, fixed point downsampling is now less accurate but significantly faster and can be activated with the ```-F``` switch..
+**Edge**: floating point downsampling now default for RTL-SDR at 1536K samples/second, fixed point downsampling is now slightly less accurate but significantly faster than floating point downsampling and can be activated with the ```-F``` switch for slow embedded systems.

 Release version **0.31**: allow input from stdin and very minor speed and performance improvements